rahul2july/rahul2july/README.md

 - I am working as a QA Technical Leader.
 - 🌱 I’m currently interested in security, machine learning and related technologies.
 - 💞️ I’m looking to collaborate on Solution Architecture.
-- 📫 How to reach me rahul2july@gmail.com
+- 📫 Reach me - rahul2july@gmail.com

 <!---
 rahul2july/rahul2july is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.